psu13/mutable-hakyll/posts/measurement.md

 > Whenever we measure a quantum system we always get one definite answer, and if we measure the system again in the same way, we get the same single answer again.

-The problem is that this completely contradicts our existing time evolution rule, which says that everything evolves continuously and linearly via the Schrödinger equation:
+The problem is that the collapse rule completely contradicts our existing time evolution rule, which says that everything evolves continuously and linearly via the Schrödinger
+equation:

 $$
 i \hbar \frac{\partial}{\partial t} | \psi(t) \rangle  = H | \psi(t) \rangle .